 To enable enterprises to manage their remote workforce in the backdrop of COVID-19, we initiated free access to ThousandEyes End-user Monitoring until July 31, 2020.
+If this is of interest to you, reach out soon — enrollment for this offer ends on June 30, 2020.
 Over the last six weeks since the offer, we have seen an overwhelming response from the market wherein large Fortune 500 companies are deploying the ThousandEyes Endpoint Agents in the thousands to monitor their remote employees.
 As we work with our customers to help them transition into managing a large remote workforce, we often encounter some common questions.
 In this blog post, we will dig into a few of the frequently asked questions around ThousandEyes End-user Monitoring, focusing on three categories: use cases, deployment and data privacy.

 ThousandEyes delivers visibility into remote users through vantage points deployed on the end-user laptop or desktop called Endpoint Agents.
 Browser-based real user monitoring in conjunction with network synthetics provides both real-time and proactive visibility into the user’s experience of business-critical SaaS and internal applications, including the health and performance of the underlying local, ISP and application provider networks.
 These agents allow you to delve into every layer of what affects user experience and give you the ability to correlate application metrics alongside end-to-end network connectivity metrics—no matter where the user is located.